 - University Computing (Student Client Support)

-During the Fall & Spring terms, you may register for a maximum of 18 credit hours.
+During the fall and spring terms, you may register for a maximum of 18 credit hours.
 Any amount over this is called an "overload" and must be approved as described below.
 For summer, a course load of more than 12 credit hours is considered an overload throughout entire summer, and course load of more than 6 credit hours in shorter summer sessions is considered overload.

-- Undergraduate who has officially declared a major in the College of Arts and Sciences
+- An undergraduate who has officially declared a major in the College of Arts and Sciences

-- Undergraduate who has not yet declared a major
+- An undergraduate who has not yet declared a major

 Approval for a course overload is granted under the following conditions:

 - Fill out Overload Request form available in the Dean’s Office (Room BBH 158)